Dotneteer/kliveide/README.md

 Klive IDE targets Linux, Mac, and Windows.
 To use the IDE, you need these three pieces of software:
 - [**Visual Studio Code**](https://code.visualstudio.com/).
 The widely known and popular coding IDE that is available on multiple platforms.
 - **The Klive ZX Spectrum Emulator**.
 An Electron-Shell based ZX Spectrum emulator written in TypeScript and _native_ WebAssembly to be the host of your development projects.
 The emulator is designed especially for _integration_ with development tools.
-- **The Klive IDE VS Code Extension**.
+- **The VS Code Extension for Klive IDE**.
 The extension that binds VS Code and the Klive emulator to provide seamless development and debug experience.

 ## Roadmap